Want to follow along with this writing? Sign up Today, it's free and easy

 about 6 years ago Adam Stephen Awesome Belcher said:

 You've got a good narrative voice, but it occasionally feels like just a bit of a rant at everything you hate.
 Christmas TV is awesome!

-about 6 years ago Thea said:
+over 6 years ago Thea said: